Learn things that don't change

 26. The Hundred-Page Machine Learning Book by Andriy Burkov

-The author of this short book offers a high-level review of various machine learning subjects that will be interesting to novices and prospective students who want to quickly learn about the breadth of opportunities provided by ML algorithms before delving more deeply into the issue.
+The author of this concise book provides a high-level overview of various machine learning topics that will be interesting to novices and prospective students who want to quickly learn about the breadth of opportunities offered by ML algorithms before delving more deeply into the subject.

 27. Designing Machine Learning Systems by Chip Huyen